 Auditing standards require the auditor to present a written engagement letter and obtain a signature from an officer of the company.
-Attachment A is the engagement letter from The Pun Group for the fiscal year 2017 audit, as well as their most recent peer review.
+Attachment A is the engagement letter from The Pun Group for the fiscal year 2020 audit, as well as their most recent peer review.
 Attachment B is the letter from The Pun Group to those charged with governance.
-Previously, this was issued in the CAFR.
 A representative from The Pun Group will be available for questions.

-/s/ Paul C. Jablonski
+/s/ Sharon Cooney